 On March 12, 2023, the Federal Reserve established the BTFP.
 The BTFP is a one-year program which provides additional liquidity through borrowings with a term of up to one year secured by the pledging of certain qualifying securities and other assets, valued at par value.
-At March 31, 2024, and December 31, 2023, outstanding borrowings under the BTFP were \$229.0 million and \$212.5 million, respectively.
+At June 30, 2024, and December 31, 2023, outstanding borrowings under the BTFP were \$229.0 million and \$212.5 million, respectively.
+The BTFP ceased making new loans as scheduled on March 11, 2024.